Menu

 Community orchards perfectly capture the traditional notion of a community coming together to share in a common interest and mutually benefiting from the results.

-Use the map to locate a local community orchard and then either use the web link if we have one or search the site name online for further details.
+Enter a town or location in the box below and select a radius to search.
+When you find a community orchard that you would like to visit, either use the web link if one has been provided, or search the site name online for further details.
 If you can’t find anything, please get in touch as we may have more information.

 + Setting up a community orchard